GCP-Architecture-Guides/assured-workloads-australia/README.md

 Because VPC-SC protection affects cloud services functionality, we recommend that you plan the enablement of VPC-SC in advance, and consider VPC Service Controls during architecture design.
 It's important to keep VPC-SC design as simple as possible.
 We recommend that you avoid perimeter designs that use multiple bridges, perimeter network projects or a DMZ perimeter, and complex access levels.
 Read more about designing and architecting service perimeters [here](https://cloud.google.com/vpc-service-controls/docs/architect-perimeters).

-Assured Workloads folders modify Google Cloud's inherent global infrastructure to deliver products and services with FedRAMP High compliance requirements by adjusting Google Cloud products' global behavior and access paths.
+Assured Workloads folders modify Google Cloud's inherent global infrastructure to deliver products and services with compliance requirements by adjusting Google Cloud products' global behavior and access paths.
 This includes disabling global APIs, including the products' underlying dependencies, to provide data residency.
 Customers are still responsible for configuring IAM permissions, networking, and GCP services to meet their compliance requirements.

 ## Prerequisites